 Clearwater International Ireland advises on the significant investment in Poppulo by Susquehanna Growth Equity (SGE)

-Clearwater International Ireland has advised internal communications software company Poppulo on a €30m investment by US-based growth equity fund SGE.
+Clearwater International has advised internal communications software company Poppulo on a €30m investment by US-based growth equity fund SGE.
 The investment will fund further market-leading innovation, high-end R&D, and the expansion of sales and marketing across Europe, Middle East, Asia and North America.

 Poppulo, founded and led by CEO Andrew O’Shaughnessy, has become the world’s leading employee communications platform.
-The company provides bespoke software specifically designed for the internal communications sector - enabling organisations to plan, target, publish and measure the impact of their communications across multiple digital channels.
+The company provides bespoke SaaS software specifically designed for the internal communications sector - enabling organisations to plan, target, publish and measure the impact of their communications across multiple digital channels.

 Explaining how important internal communications has become, Andrew O’Shaughnessy said, “The companies and organisations who are winning, know how absolutely crucial internal communication is not only for employee engagement but also in terms of recruitment and retention - and ultimately the bottom line.”
 Following the investment, Andrew has retained a major shareholding, with SGE securing a significant minority stake.